mucximilian/gimpmaps/README.md

 For the scripts in this repository, a spatial *PostGIS* database with OSM data imported via *osm2pgsql* has to be set up containing the provided SQL/PLPGSQL functions. *osm2pgsql* along with *Osmosis* can be used to keep the data up to date.

-Furthermore the style rules are stored in a separate PostgreSQL database which is not part of the repository yet but an example SQL script will be added soon.
+Furthermore the style rules are stored in a separate PostgreSQL database.
+A current dump of the latest version of this database can be found in */sql/style/*.

 ## GIMP setup